 - A cure to routing table growth.
 The IPv4 backbone routing table size has been a big headache to ISPs and backbone operators.
 The IPv6 addressing specification restricts the number of backbone routing entries by advocating route aggregation.
 With the current IPv6 addressing specification, we will see only 8192 routes on the default-free zone.

 - Simplified header structures.
 IPv6 has simpler packet header structures than IPv4.
 It will allow future vendors to implement hardware acceleration for IPv6 routers easier.

 - Allows flexible protocol extensions.
 IPv6 allows more flexible protocol extensions than IPv4 does, by introducing a protocol header chain.
 Even though IPv6 allows flexible protocol extensions, IPv6 does not impose overhead to intermediate routers.
 It is achieved by splitting headers into two flavors: the headers intermediate routers need to examine, and the headers the end nodes will examine.
 This also eases hardware acceleration for IPv6 routers.

 - Smooth transition from IPv4.
-There were number of transition considerations made during the IPv6 discussions.
-Also, there are large number of transition mechanisms available.
+There were a number of transition considerations made during the IPv6 discussions.
+Also, there are a large number of transition mechanisms available.
 You can pick the most suitable one for your site.

 - Follows the key design principles of IPv4.
 IPv4 was a very successful design, as proven by the ultra large-scale global deployment.
 IPv6 is "new version of IP", and it follows many of the design features that made IPv4 very successful.
 This will also allow smooth transition from IPv4 to IPv6.